dec1costello/Golf/TOUR_Championship_2011/README.md

 #### Key Insights

-* Player apprear to contiune to play relative to thier initial performance of round 1
+* Players appear to contiune to play relative to thier initial performance of round 1
 * Poorly performing players seem to completey give up come the back 9 of round 3

 <div align="center">